d3netxer/mapgive-metrics/README.md

   WHERE type = 'node'
 )
 SELECT
-  count(*) RecordsPerGroup,
+  /* each row's RecordsPerGroup number will represent the number of nodes belonging to that feature */ count(*) RecordsPerGroup,
-  COUNT(*) OVER () AS TotalRecords
+  /* this counts the total features (or the number of rows) */ COUNT(*) OVER () AS TotalRecords
 FROM features
 CROSS JOIN UNNEST(nds) AS t (nd)
 JOIN nodes_in_bbox nodes ON nodes.id = nd.ref
-GROUP BY (features.type, features.id, features.timestamp)
+/* This line below groups the nodes by features */ GROUP BY (features.type, features.id, features.timestamp)
 ```